 It’s usual practice to take out travel insurance before any sort of trip, but when you’re scaling the tallest peak in all of Europe, your traditional ‘sitting on the beach’ kind of travel insurance just simply won’t cut it.

-With the higher risks and the higher chance of you needing medical treatment, you’re better off getting extreme sports insurance, but Most normal travel insurance policies will see the fact you scaled a frozen mountainside of your own free will as a sort of waver to any sort of financial help.
+With the higher risks and the higher chance of you needing medical treatment, you’re better off getting extreme sports insurance, but most normal travel insurance policies will see the fact you scaled a frozen mountainside of your own free will as a sort of waver to any sort of financial help.

 Elbrus Tours took care of all of that laborious paperwork for me, but I still had my own travel insurance and you would be a madman/woman to leave your country without it.
 (Please note that this was before the Ukraine-Russia War, you will have to check if SafetyWing still covers travel within Russia).

 Climbing Mount Elbrus (& Wobbling Back Down): My Experience